 If you look closely enough you will be able to recognize many words.
 Sometimes they just look a little bit different from the particular word you know.
 Examples: “halb” (English: half), “Katze” (English: cat), “Bruder” (Englisch: brother).

 Tip: 2 Learn Nouns With Their GenderAs you might know German is a language of gender: masculine, feminine, Neuter.
 The definite articles (i.e. “the”) for masculine nouns are “der”, for feminine nouns “die” and for Neuter nouns “das”.
 The truth is that there are certain endings that determine the noun’s gender, but for most nouns you will just have to remember which article (der, die, das) goes with which noun because there are always exceptions to the rule.
 So the best way to learn the nouns is to learn them together with the articles.

-If you are interested to find out about the rule please see the link below:
+If you are interested to find out about the rule please see our blog post about this topic.

 Tip 3: Don't translate too muchAs a beginner it is totally fine to start with translating words and phrases from German into your language to make sense of it.
 However, once you advance and your knowledge and vocabulary grows you should stop translating all the time and start to think the way the German language works.
 This is how speaking will become more natural!

 Tip 4: Use A Good DictionaryIt is important to have a good dictionary when learning a new language.
 Especially as a beginner you will look up a lot of words.
 Back in the days you had to buy them, luckily nowadays there are great free online resources such as https://dict.leo.org/, https://en.pons.com/translate, https://en.langenscheidt.com/, https://www.duden.de/

 Try not to think too literally and don't just accept the first translation you see.
 Most words can mean more than one thing, just as in English.
 So look for the word that you think would fit best!